impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 	- #### [5uPC](https://openreview.net/forum?id=V99zh4LmSd&noteId=6s8HmUUmwq)
 		- I would like to thank the authors for their detailed rebuttal and revised version of their paper.
 		- > For W1/Q5, please correct me if I am wrong, but both referenced works do study input-space canaries?
 In particular, Nasr et al. consider adversarial examples and their own input-space canary construction (Algorithm 3), see also Appendix C.3.
 I believe this should be made more explicit in the main paper discussion.
-			- #response
+			- #response {{renderer :wordcount_}}
 				- Thank you for the follow-up.
 We think you have a point here and we now understand how our wording may confuse the reader regarding difference in the input-space vs. application domain.
 We will tackle each work separately to position our technical contribution more clearly with respect to Maddock et al 2023 and Nasr et al. 2023:
 				- **Maddock et. al 2023's CANIFE**
 					- In CANIFE's Alg.1, the optimization is indeed over the canary sample $z$ which happens in the input-space through minimization of the following canary loss:
 					  $$